Shakespeare's Tragedies: Lessons for Our Time

 Approaching Shakespearean tragedy can be daunting.
 Even as individual texts, Hamlet, Macbeth, Othello and King Lear can seem impenetrable worlds unto themselves.
 This online series of classes is about providing "on-ramps" to these great plays.
-For what at first glance might seem an overwhelming prospect - studying the four tragedies alongside each other - in fact holds the key to appreciating them as individual masterpieces.
+As well as Shakespeare's major tragedies we will also consider Richard II and Roman plays in the context of Shakespeare's tragedies.
 The seminars will ask: How do the character flaws of each main protagonist compare?
 How different or similar are the spiritual worlds of each play?
 What were the differing historical contexts for the tragedies?
 What do the respective endings show Shakespeare to be saying about the human condition?

 Shakespearean tragedy is about everything: Paralysis and procrastination, deadly ambition, forbidden love, catastrophic foolishness, all-consuming jealousy, racism, ageing, suicide, deception, violence and villainy, heroism and virtue, responsibility and fate, the plague and marvel of self-consciousness.
 The classes will explore how Shakespeare explores all these themes.
 To understand Shakespearean tragedy is to understand Shakespeare's time as well as how he transcended it to speak to ours.
 Thus the classes will unearth the historical context necessary to understanding Shaekspearean's innovations with the genre before focusing on his four mature tragedies - Macbeth, Hamlet, King Lear and Othello.

-- Class 2 - How did Hamlet reinvent revenge tragedy?
+- Class 1 - How did Hamlet reinvent Tragedy?